TimmyChan/MAThesisTemplate/README.md

 * ```thesis.bib``` contains the bibliography entries (which can be obtained from databases such as MathSciNet).
 Run LaTeX, BibTeX, LaTeX on thesis.tex to produce the bibliography.

-* ```abstract.tex``` contains the optional abstract section - simply leave this file empty if you do not wish to have an abstract.
+* ```abstract.tex``` contains the abstract section - simply leave this file empty if you do not wish to have an abstract.

 * ```acknowledgements.tex``` contains the optional acknowledgments section - simply leave this file empty if you do not wish to give acknowledgements.